HumanSignal/label-studio-sdk/examples/mensuration_and_polling/README.md

 ## Load data into Label Studio

-Create a new project with a label config for image segmentation, slightly modified from the default template:
+Create a new project and upload `data/e9b9661bcbd97b67f45364aafd82f9d6/response.png` to the project.

+Add a label config for image segmentation, slightly modified from the default template:

 ```xml
 <View>